-The main objective under the KNDP in addressing air pollution is to protect the quality of the ambient air environment.
+The main objective under the KNDP in addressing air pollution is to protect ambient air quality.
 The following are key policies covered by the KNDP:

-- Achieve integrated management of air quality and reduce emissions levels in industrial areas. - Enforce environmental standards and measures on industrial activities. - Establish an integrated management system to prevent gas leaks, and develop an emergency plan linked with surveillance systems that monitor gas leaks in industrial areas; through restricting persistent and moving pollutants, estimate quantities.
-Perform continuous monitoring of industrial pollution, including noise16.
+- Achieve integrated management of air quality and reduce emissions levels in industrial areas. - Enforce environmental standards and measures on industrial activities. - Establish an integrated management system to prevent gas leaks, and develop an emergency plan linked to surveillance systems that monitor gas leaks in industrial areas; through restricting persistent and moving pollutants, estimate quantities.
+Provide ongoing monitoring of industrial pollution including noise24.

-The short-term development plan 2015/16-2019/2020 defines the following targets of key air quality parameters17.
+The short-term development plan 2015/16-2019/2020 defines the following targets of key air quality parameters25.